enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 We think overall it’s an innovative product that attempts to provide that missing link in the health wearables market.
 It could well be the case that the real revenue would come from personalised supplements rather than the hardware.

+> With the Jobs-to-be-done framework, you might identify competition in places you’ve never thought of before.

 ## 2. Peer-to-peer platform for buying things around the world

 **What is it?**